thomas-void0/fool-deploy/README.md

 # Configuration

-if you want custom config, you need create `fool-deploy.json` in project root dir.
+if you want custom config, you need create `.foolrc` in project root dir.

 ```json
 {